Skin Manifestations of Internal Disease

 Patients with diabetes mellitus may have acanthosis nigricans, necrobiosis lipoidica, perforating disorders, and scleredema.

-Cushing disease causes striae distensae, moon facies, and skin fragility.
+Cushing syndrome causes striae distensae, moon facies, and skin fragility.

 Addison disease is characterized by hyperpigmentation that is accentuated in skin creases and areas of trauma.